-On Saturday, April 21, 2018 Hawaii residents gathered at 15 locations across the state for the Blue Line Project—a locally powered movement to raise awareness about the impacts of climate change.
+For Earth Day 2018, hundreds of Hawaii residents gathered at 15 locations across the state for the Blue Line Project—a locally powered movement to raise awareness about the impacts of climate change.
 The event was made possible by our platinum sponsor, Sunrun, and sponsors Susan M. Kosasa Fund of the Hawaii Community Foundation and Inter-Island Solar Supply.

-On April 21, 2018, thousands of students and community members joined Blue Planet Foundation in drawing “blue lines” in chalk to mark the sea level rise exposure area around Hawaii.
+On April 21, 2018, hundreds of students and community members joined Blue Planet Foundation in drawing “blue lines” in chalk to mark the sea level rise exposure area at 15 locations across the state.